ONLINE USER AGREEMENT

 2.4 Computer Requirements.
 In order to use ASBOnline, you must have your own Internet Service Provider and the necessary computer equipment required by the browser which you select.
 In this Agreement, your computer and the related equipment are referred to together as your "Computer".
 You are responsible for the installation, maintenance, and operation of your Computer and your software.

 2.5 Registration Process.
-In order to obtain and use ASBOnline, you must complete our initial registration process.
-ASBOnline registration process involves completing and submitting a secure online application or printed application to the Bank.
-The Bank will verify your information and mail to you a temporary password and User ID.
-For security reasons you will receive two separate notices, one containing User Code and another containing Password.
-You may activate your online service with your temporary User ID and Password.
-You may be required to designate one deposit checking account as your primary account.
+In order to obtain and use ASBonline, you must complete our initial registration process.
+The ASBOnline registration process involves completing and submitting a secure online application or printed application to the Bank.
+You may activate ASBOnline by creating a new Username and creating a new Password.
+You will be required to designate one deposit checking account as your primary account.
 If you do not do so, we may select a primary account for you.
 Service fees will be charged to your primary account.

 You will need the User ID to gain access to ASBOnline.
 Use of the User ID is the agreed security procedure between you and the Bank.
 You should keep your User ID confidential in order to prevent unauthorized use of ASBOnline and possible loss to your accounts.
 Anyone to whom you give or disclose your User ID will have full access to your accounts, even if you attempt to limit that person's authority.
 You are responsible for all transactions you authorize or make using ASBOnline, including any transactions that may be unintentionally or inadvertently authorized or made, and any losses, charges, or penalties incurred as a result.
 In addition, except as otherwise provided in this Agreement, you are responsible for transactions by unauthorized persons using your User ID.